This website uses cookies. Read about how we use cookies. OK

 Cut-off low

-picture The cut-off low is a cold low (depression) in mid-latitudes (occasionally almost in subtropical latitudes) where air of polar origin is cut off from the main subpolar belt of low pressure and cold air, the normal track of depressions.
+The cut-off low is a cold low (depression) in mid-latitudes (occasionally almost in subtropical latitudes) where air of polar origin is cut off from the main subpolar belt of low pressure and cold air, the normal track of depressions.

-picture A cut-off low usually begins as a trough in the upper-air flow, which becomes a closed circulation and then extends down to the surface.
+A cut-off low usually begins as a trough in the upper-air flow, which becomes a closed circulation and then extends down to the surface.
 Also known as closed low or cold pool.
 A cut-off low is marked by more or less concentric isotherms around the core of the low.

-picture Cut-off lows are most frequent in periods of low index circulation .
+Cut-off lows are most frequent in periods of low index circulation .
 Sometimes a cut-off low occurs with a cut-off high over the higher latitudes, typically in blocking situations.
 Such slow-moving lows are associated with unsettled weather and, in summer, with thunderstorms.

 Fakta o počasí